So you’ve got yourself a top charcoal grill? Before any magic happens on it, you first need to get it lit.

 Step 3 — Place the chimney in the bottom of the grill and light the newspaper

 Step 4 — Once the top layer of coals in the chimney have started to ash over, this is when the coals are ready.
 So now carefully dump the chimney into the grill and spread them evenly.

 - The side handle makes it hard to use in deep or narrow grills like the Kamado or Big Green Egg.

-The chimney method is the least expensive and adds no chemicals to your fire like some of the other methods.
+The chimney method is the least expensive, and adds no chemicals to your fire unlike some other methods.

 The Looftlighter Method

 The Looftlighter is a combination heater and blower that directs super-heated air toward the charcoal, igniting it in seconds.

 Not only will it light a charcoal grill in less than a couple of minutes, but the built-in stand is also a bottle opener.
 Let’s face it, fire starting and bottle opening with one device is pure genius!

 If you’re unfamiliar with a Looftlighter, you can learn more in our Looftlighter review, and see it in action in this video by the inventor himself.

 Step 2 — Touch the tip of the lighter to the base of the charcoal pile and push the button